 Suitable indicators for stewardship are suggested within the Public Heath England Start Smart Then Focus publication which provides a graphical presentation for antibiotic treatment of infections and for surgical prophylaxis.

 You will find the Public Health England Start Smart Then Focus for antibiotic treatment of infections and surgical prophylaxis in downloads.

 In Scotland antimicrobial prescribing measures have evolved from participation in PPS to ensure data collection leads to quality improvement:

 In 2007 a prevalence survey of HAI in Scottish hospitals demonstrated 32.1% of patients were prescribed antimicrobials; whilst this established a baseline of the burden of prescribing it contained no information on measures of prescribing quality.
 In 2009 SAPG coordinated a national Scottish acute hospital PPS in collaboration with ESAC.
 The objectives were to identify areas of variable or poor practice with a view to developing prescribing indicators for quality improvement, establish the national baseline for these indicators and comparison against European data.
 After establishing the baseline, monthly measurement of prescribing indicators in key clinical areas was implemented in December 2009 to drive improvement in the quality of hospital prescribing of antimicrobials.
 The national prescribing indicators were reviewed and modified in March 2011.
 A follow up national PPS was undertaken in September 2011.

-You can read the full article “From intermittent antibiotic point prevalence surveys to quality improvement: experience in Scottish hospitals” here, Malcolm et al, 2015.
+The full article can be found here: “From intermittent antibiotic point prevalence surveys to quality improvement: experience in Scottish hospitals”, Malcolm et al, 2015.